swiftlang/swift/docs/TypeChecker.rst

 possible that it will find multiple solutions to the constraint system as given.
 Such cases are not necessarily ambiguities, because the solver can then compare the solutions to to determine whether one of the solutions is better than all of the others.
-To do so, it compares the concrete type variable bindings and selected overloads from the solutions using a scoring system.
-The score of a solution comes in two
-parts: a fixed score and a relative score.

-The fixed score for a solution depends entirely on the fitness of the solution itself.
-There are two sources of scores:

-- If a type variable that is the subject of a conformance constraint to a literal protocol is bound to the default literal type for that protocol, the solution earns +1.

-- For each user-defined conversion required by the solution, the solution earns -2.

-To determine whether one solution is better than another, the scores of the two systems are compared.
-Each solution starts with its fixed score, which is modified by the relative score based on comparing the two systems:
+To do so, it computes a "score" for each solution based on a number of factors:

+- How many user-defined conversions were applied.
+- How many non-trivial function conversions were applied.
+- How many literals were given "non-default" types.

+Solutions with smaller scores are considered better solutions.
+When two solutions have the same score, the type variables and overload choices of the two systems are compared to produce a relative score:

-- If a type variable has different concrete type bindings in the two solutions, the bindings are compared.
-If the concrete type bound in one of the solutions is convertible to the type bound to the other solution, the first solution earns +1.
+- If the two solutions have selected different type variable bindings for a type variable where a "more specific" type variable is a better match, and one of the type variable bindings is a subtype of the other, the solution with the subtype earns +1.

 - If an overload set has different selected overloads in the two soluions, the overloads are compared.
 If the type of the